joashgobin/cs/content/c/constructs/iterative_constructs/iterative_constructs.md

 !{{./while_loops.c}}

 #### Challenge
-- Write a program to print the multiples of 3 from 0 to 30
-- Write a program to print the factors of 21
+- Write a program that prints the factors of 21
-- Write a program to print the numbers 0 to 20 excluding 3 and 7
+- Write a program that prints the numbers 0 to 20 excluding 3 and 7
-- Write a program which will count from 1 to a number input by the user only if that number is positive
+- Write a program that will count from 1 to a number input by the user only if that number is positive

 ## Do-while loops